Kitware/SlideAtlas-Server/docs/web-api.rst

 - All queries return empty list when used with GET or 403
 - Resources will return 40X depending on the error
 - There could be a generic API for

+Administrative access is required to any queries dealing directly with administrative database

 - GET